ShinkaM/MP7.Aaryan.Shinka/README.md

 ## Description
 This is written in Java, and takes in an input from the user, and encrypts it using the method of a Playfair Cipher.
 It also comes with a decrypting feature.
-The key was made based on the sentence " THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG" with duplicated letters and spaces removed.
+The key was made based on the sentence "THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG" with duplicated letters and spaces removed.

 ### How-to:
 1. A dialogue will prompt the user to input a message